A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Elementary bending test cases

 \subsection{Test case 1 -- bending vs.~rigid rotation}

-As shown in Fig.~\ref{fig:test1}, the first test case compares the stresses and moments for two similarly looking but differently obtained final configurations.
-One is obtained by applying a rigid body rotation and thus no stress or moment should be induced.
-The other is obtained by counter bending, wherein stress and moment are induced.
+As shown in Fig.~\ref{fig:test1}, the first test case compares the membrane and bending stresses for two similarly looking but differently obtained final configurations.
+One is obtained by applying a rigid body rotation and thus no membrane or bending stresses should be induced.
+The other is obtained by transverse counter bending, wherein both stresses are induced.
 This test examines whether the principal curvatures are assigned properly during deformation.
 This is essential for bending models directly defined on the principal curvatures, such as our proposed model.